Violations of The Wicomico County Board of Education

-WCBOE members have unanimously voted to keep Dr. Donna Hanlin to remain as Superintendent of Schools despite her negligent and unethical conduct, and the Board has allowed her to delegate their roles and actions, contrary to an elected board.
+WCBOE members have unanimously voted to keep Dr. Donna Hanlin to remain as Superintendent of Schools despite her negligent and unethical conduct, and the Board has allowed her to delegate their roles and actions, contrary to an elected board up until she announced her retirement (June 30, 2022).

 All content is presented under the Fair Use Act, including the photograph of Wicomico school board officials elected by the people.